+Electives

-Electives: A total of 15 hours (5 courses) of electives are required for admission into ULM's College of Pharmacy.
+A total of 15 hours (5 courses) of electives are required for admission into ULM's College of Pharmacy.
 These are divided into three categories as follows:

-- 1. Humanities Electives: Students may take 9 hours of any foreign language, history, religion, speech, philosophy, or literature courses. - 2.
-Fine Arts Electives: A minimum of one 3-hour course is required.
-You may select one of the following courses:

-FA 140: (Introduction to Fine Arts) or MUS 120: (Music Appreciation)
+- 1. Humanities Electives: Students may take 9 hours of any history, literature, philosophy, religion, speech, or foreign language courses. - 2.
+Fine Arts Electives: A minimum of one course (3 hours) is required.
+You may select one of the following courses: FA 140 (Introduction to Fine Arts) or MUS 120 (Music Appreciation)

-Note that acceptable fine arts electives are survey courses in Fine Arts, Art, Dance, Music, or Theatre.
+Note: acceptable fine arts electives are survey courses in Fine Arts, Art, Dance, Music, or Theatre.
 Applied courses, such as drawing, painting, sculpture, ceramics, dancing are not acceptable as fine arts electives.